IBMCodeLondon/chatbot-workshop/training.md

-# Introduction to Watson Conversation
+# Introduction to Watson Assistant

-Watson Conversation service combines machine learning, natural language understanding, and integrated dialog tools to create conversation flows between your apps and your users.
+Watson Assistant service combines machine learning, natural language understanding, and integrated dialog tools to create conversation flows between your apps and your users.
 In this lab, you will create a workspace and understand the terminology of creating a chatbot.

 # Before you begin